Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ### Flash the Firmware

 Plug the AdaFruit Feather microcontroller back into USB.
 Make sure the device shows up under the Arduino IDE's `Tools -> Port` menu and it's selected.
+If the device does not show up, please review the [Environment Setup](/getting-started/losant-iot-dev-kits/door-sensor-kit/#environment-setup) guide.

 With the Arduino IDE, use the `File -> Open` menu to navigate to where you downloaded and extracted the builder kit source code and open the file `workshop-1-internet-button/workshop-1-internet-button.ino`.
 Edit the following variables at the top of the file.